helpscout/hsds-react/docs/contributing/creating.md

 #### `namespaceComponent`

-This is a Higher-Order component that sets up the internal namespacing within Blue.
-It allows for Blue components to reliably type-check each other.
+This is a Higher-Order component that sets up the internal namespacing within HSDS.
+It allows for HSDS components to reliably type-check each other.

 `COMPONENT_KEY` is the namespace for the component, in our case, `Strong`.
 Exporting it allows for other components to use the key for type-checking.